What is flu?

 - Avoid contact with other people except to get medical care.

-- you can take over-the-counter medicine like paracetamol or ibuprofen if you have a fever, headache, and muscle aches.
+- you can take over-the-counter medicine like paracetamol or ibuprofen as directed on the label if you have a fever, headache, and muscle aches.
 Carefully follow the instructions on how much paracetamol or ibuprofen to take.

 - drink lots of water.
 You can also use hydration solutions to help stay hydrated.